 Formidable & Loved Part ii: Conversations on Identity & Belonging

-On the evening of August 17th in downtown Seattle, I had the immense delight and privilege to ‘set the table’ for people to bear witness to a lineup of formidable and loved artists whose bold, erotic, tenacious, and generous repertoires were offered as though we partook uniquely nutritious and delicious ‘meals’ that nourished and strengthened the crowd.
+On the evening of August 17th on Occupied Duwamish Territory, I had the delight and honor to ‘set the table’ for people to bear witness to a lineup of formidable and loved artists who offered bold, erotic, and generous repertoires.

-These are artists who have been (in varying degrees) silenced, pushed to the margins, harmed, and violated because of their respective identities, and even in such circumstances, they chose to be radiantly kind, and to tell the truth through their stories—for the sake of a safer, and more loving and equitable world.
+These are artists who have been (in varying degrees) pushed to the margins, harmed, and violated by the systems we live in.
+With their words and rhyme, they told the truth about their stories for the sake of a safer, and more loving and equitable world.

 Photographs of Zach Spoerl and Chris Lovings are yet to be uploaded here.
 In the meantime, these are my words about these beautiful humans: